Kepmon/task-manager/README.md

   One of my main goals for this app was to make it fully accessible for both keyboard- and screen-reader-navigating users.
 I tried to do my best to achieve this goal, but there is still a room from improvement in here.

   At the current stage:
-  * as a user, you can click the **"skip-to-content"** button, to navigate directly to your tasks
+  * as a user, you can click the **"skip-to-content"** button, to navigate directly to your columns/tasks
   * **the app is fully accessible for keyboard-navigating users** - you don't really need a mouse to be able to use it
   * **adjusting the app for the screen-reader-navigating users** was a bit trickier but I spent a couple of days on improving it and managed to achieve the following functionality:
     - a screen reader reads all popup's messages